devstackweb3/NEXTJS/REACT/SANITY/readme.md

 This file (react component created) will serve as a reference access point to connect to the local database established with SANITY through articles, news or blog posts registered on the local server.

 'createClient' can be then called through the NEXTJS REACT pages architecture application to connect to the properties of the database created.

+# Issues encountered

+### How can I display whole document (post|article created) from SANITY local server linked with an external project in NEXTJS REACT (using pages architecture)?

+By using a unique enclosing tag referring to the reusable REACT component imported as a named import.